thatblindgeye/screenreader-outputs/basic html tags/general_basic_tags.md

 **Screen reader (Chrome and Edge - on page load):** "Edit multi-line"

 **Screen reader (using the `tab` key to navigate the page):** "Edit multi-line blank"

-**Example Notes:** If the text area has text entered into it when navigating to it with the `tab` key, the screen reader may announce the content of the text-area rather than "blank".

 <br>